Tanzania

 - Former parties: TANU =

-Tanganyika African National Union (from 1964, Tanzanian
+Tanganyika African National Union (African socialist and

-African National Union, only legal party in Tanganyika
+only legal party in Tanganyika, 1954-1977, merged into

 Zanzibar